A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Functional analytic setting

 \subsection{Properties of the Hellinger-Kantorovich energy over $\cone_V$}

 In this section we investigate some properties of the coercive version of the Hellinger-Kantorovich energy at \eqref{bb reg} when restricted to measures belonging to $\car_V$.
-To be more precise, we study the properties of the functional $\mathscr{F} : \car_V \rightarrow [0,\infty]$ defined by
+To be more precise, we consider the functional $\mathscr{F} : \car_V \rightarrow [0,\infty]$ defined by

 where $J_{\alpha,\beta,\delta}$ is defined at \eqref{bb reg} and $\alpha,\beta,\delta>0$.
 We start by introducing the subset of $\car_V$